Tradegen/data-feeds/README.md

 ## Disclaimer

-These smart contracts are deployed on testnet but they have not been audited yet.
+These smart contracts  have not been audited yet.

-Price data comes from a centralized source and is not checked for quality.
+Candlestick price data comes from a centralized source and is not checked for quality.
 Keeper scripts are operated by Tradegen.

-## Docs
+## Documentation

-Docs are available at https://docs.tradegen.io
+To learn more about the Tradegen project, visit the docs at https://docs.tradegen.io.

+This protocol is launched on the Celo blockchain.
+To learn more about Celo, visit their home page: https://celo.org/.

+Source code for trading bots: https://github.com/Tradegen/algo-trading.

+Source code for virtual trading environments (VTE): https://github.com/Tradegen/virtual-trading-environments.

 ## License